 Jesus said to them, “Amen, amen, I say to you, before Abraham came to be, I AM.”

 Here the translators have garbled the word order in order to dangle the “I am” statement tantalizingly off the end of the verse.
 They further emphasize their intention by capitalizing the “I am” in order to make the reader think back to the burning bush incident when God told Moses “I AM has sent me to you” (Exodus 3.14).
 However, in every other translated verse the NAB correctly reorders the wording to reflect proper English.
 For example, the first part of John 8.58 reads εἶπεν αὐτοῖς Ἱησοῦς, which literally translated is, “said to them Jesus.”
 However, following the word order for good English, the translators properly rendered the phrase, “Jesus said to them.”
-The last part should be “I am before Abraham came to be” or something similar.
+The last part should be “I am before Abraham came to be” or “I have been (since) before Abraham came to be” or something similar.

 Revelation 1.8 in NIV